Lindsey Burda

 YOU OWN your website!

-Get familiar with what keywords people are searching related to your industry.
-Create your own content in the form of blogs to generate traffic to your own site.
+Create your own content in the form of blogs to help boost your SEO and generate more traffic to your own site.

 They're gone!

-Start building an email list today if you haven’t already!
-This allows you to stay in touch with interested prospects.
-Don't rely on any third-party, like social media, alone.
+Start building an email list from day one, or start now, if you haven’t already!
+This allows you to stay in touch with interested prospects, your warmest leads.
+Don't rely on any third-party, like social media

 All it takes is one email per week to stay top of mind with an interested audience.